 - Prescribing medications that could be fatal allergens.

-A medical malpractice lawsuit can (rightfully) end a doctor’s career and damage a facility’s reputation.
-As such, it’s not unusual for a hospital to cover-up a medical malpractice incident to safeguard their public and professional image.
+A medical malpractice lawsuit can (rightfully) end a doctor or health care provider’s career and damage a facility’s reputation.
+As such, it’s not unusual for a hospital to cover-up medical errors and a medical malpractice incident to safeguard their public and professional image.
 You need to contact an experienced medical malpractice attorney before filing a claim and negotiating with the defendant’s legal team and/or insurer.
-At The Ferraro Law Firm, our skilled and resourceful legal team can investigate the incident, collect critical evidence, and negotiate on your behalf to secure a favorable settlement offer.
+At The Ferraro Law Firm, our skilled and resourceful medical malpractice litigation team can investigate the incident, collect critical evidence, and negotiate on your behalf to secure a favorable settlement offer.
 If the defendant’s insurer refuses to negotiate, we can help you recover compensation in court.

 To obtain a favorable case result in a medical malpractice case, your legal team needs to establish 3 critical factors: